IDMNYU/DM3193-DWA-FA14/dm3193_syllabus.md

 * the responsive web

 This course will help students to:
-* Understand current web design and development practices
+* understand current content management system platforms
-* Explore issues of interface design including visual design, interaction design, information architecture, information design, and user experience
+* further explore issues of user experience including visual design, interaction design, information architecture, and information design
-* Develop a vocabulary to evaluate and critique web design and development
+* continue to develop a vocabulary to evaluate and critique web design and development
-* Develop a knowledge of available web services/APIs
-* Understand and implement the iterative process
-* Improve their verbal and written communication

 ### LEARNING OUTCOMES

 By the end of the course, students will be able to
 * design, build, and develop content for a professional-quality website.
-* create an internal developer / creative community
+* Understand and implement the iterative process
 * learn how to proactively Learn also known as Self-Regulated Learning In any learning situation, you should study beforehand, make/do, debug, reflect, adjust, and do it all over again (iteration).
 Learning happens in a cycle.
+* create an internal developer / creative community

 ### COURSE STRUCTURE